KarthikPradhan/BusTicketBookingSystem-Frontend/README.md

 # BusTicketBookingSystem-Frontend
 This is a sample user interface which can be used to run and demonstrate BusTicketBookingSystem-Backend application.
-Back-end application can be found at https://github.com/KarthikPradhan/BusTicketBookingSystem-Backend/
+The back-end application can be found at https://github.com/KarthikPradhan/BusTicketBookingSystem-Backend/

 # Requirements
 * HTML5